 Currently, there are certain standards in place that are relevant to the installation and safety of automated gates.
 The following are a few of the standards used for design, assessment, and testing of gate systems.

 Adherence to the regulations does not guarantee hazard free powered gates.
 Regular upkeep of all hinges, control systems, sensors and other components as well as acknowledgment of normal wear and tear including adverse environmental conditions.
 Owners who are wary of gate regulations or of the effectiveness of their gate system should contact an expert.

 Automated gates provide the convenience, safety, and protection you need.
 Upkeep may seem like a daunting task.
 The satisfaction of knowing you are not among the two thirds of automated gate owners that does not meet government regulations and pose an accident risk to others is a relief.
 Consult an experienced technician like the experts at Sevian who are installers and maintainers of automated gates.
 Team members are skilled in wiring and checking of electrical components, force testing, and preforming other risk assessment tasks to ensure your gate system will withstand subsequent use.
 Servian technicians are committed to safety, quality, and technology, they guarantee you will enjoy your investment.
 Whether you choose sliding, swing, electromechanical or hydraulic, you don’t have to ask, “is my gate safe?”
 Don’t forget to inquire about the automated gates designed for minimal upkeep and hazards.
 Servian has the competency to work with new and pre- existing gate systems.
 Contact an expert today for a consultation.

-Servian Fire & Security Services is registered as a limited company in England and Wales under company number: 04028026
+Servian Security and Gate Automation is registered as a limited company in England and Wales under company number: 04028026

 Copyright © 2016 Servian